 Low back and hip pain can hold you back from fully participating in the life you want.
-If you feel stuck in pain or feel that you’ve run out of options, my Wise Moves holistic yoga and movement therapy can help you jump back into your life.
+If you feel stuck in pain or feel that you’ve run out of options, my Wise Moves holistic movement therapy can help you jump back into your life.

 I’m Allison Wilmes, and with simple, targeted movements, we can eliminate or significantly reduce your pain and keep you out of pain for good.
 Try the small, gentle movements in the video and then sign up for an initial Break Out of Back Pain session to work with me.
 You can feel great again!

-I love helping people with low back and hip pain finally resolve their pain and jump back into their life.
+I love helping people with low back and hip pain finally resolve their pain and bounce back into their life.
 It’s gratifying to know that my skills transform my clients’ relationship with their body and positively impact their life on many levels.

 I give my very best work and focused attention along with all the support, accountability, tools, and fun you can imagine so you can succeed.
 This kind of transformation takes more than one or two sessions together, and so I only offer packages instead of individual sessions.
 This allows us to work together to not only get you out of pain but for you to learn how to stay out of pain.